jamulussoftware/jamuluswebsite/wiki/en/Installation-for-Linux.md

 #### Debian repository (convenient)

-Jamulus is included in the Debian Bulleseye repository and can be installed by typing the following in terminal (Open it with e.g. CTRL+ALT+T):
+Jamulus is included in the Debian 11 (“bullseye”) repository and can be installed by typing the following in terminal (Open it with e.g. CTRL+ALT+T):

 ```
 sudo apt update && sudo apt install qjackctl jamulus